 become an active and aware global citizen

-The History Department at Salisbury School endeavors to understand both the facts and the interpretation of history.
-You will gain skills to gather evidence, pose and answer questions, find and evaluate sources of information, and communicate complex ideas effectively.
+The History Department endeavors to understand both the facts and the interpretation of history.
+Our students gain the skills to gather evidence, pose and answer questions, find and evaluate sources of information, and communicate complex ideas effectively.
 The different courses emphasize skill development and individual growth of each student.

 As a Salisbury history student you will also be equipped with the ability to access, evaluate, and use different forms of communication to exercise critical thinking, demonstrate international awareness, communicate complex ideas effectively, and employ problem-solving skills that will help make you an active and aware global citizen.

 The academic life at Salisbury is motivating.
 The teachers, coaches, and mentors at Salisbury are exceptional.
 They bring passion and expertise into their intimate classroom settings.
 Collaboration, innovation, problem solving, creativity, and civic responsibility are just some of the principles that guide Salisbury School’s educational model.
 Most importantly, these men and women partner with you each day and always with the highest expectations.

 Dean of Academic Life Sarah Mulrooney

 Modern Politics and Current Issues

 Modern Politics and Current Issues is a highly interactive course that provides students with an appreciation of how government works to develop policies and address the key challenges American faces in the 21st Century.
 Students will use their understanding of American government, the U.S. Constitution and Bill of Rights as well as the media, political parties, and special interest groups to confront and debate key issues of today.
 Students will engage in activities to understand the formulation of public policy in America and the struggles associated with reaching consensus through the lens of current issues as well as the campaign for the Presidency and Congressional leadership in 2020.